Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Simulation methodology

-MCTDH-X generates a numerically highly accurate many-body wave function for the four-well system.
-The representation of the full effective optical lattice by our four-well model is a crucial non-trivial simplfication; the validity of this simplification is based on the nature of the SSF-SMI phase transition and the geometry of the system.
-The finite size effect of this minimal representation for the full lattice system provides the main source of systematic errors in the simplification scheme.
+Moreover, the validity of this simplification is based on the nature of the SSF-SMI phase transition and the geometry of the system.
+The finite size effect of this minimal representation for the full lattice system still provides the main source of systematic errors in the simplification scheme.
 More specifically, the transition point of a Bose-Hubbard model is subject to finite size effect, and is increased by tens of percents in terms of the ratio $t/U$ compared to the thermodynamic limit~\cite{lkacki16,prosniak19}.
 However, in a cavity-BEC system, the ratio $t/U$ decreases exponentially as the pump strength $E_p$ increases~\cite{lin19}.
 As a result, the shift of the SSF--SMI boundary due to finite size effect in terms of $E_p$ is negligible.
 As a confirmation, we compare the phase boundary obtained for different numbers of lattice sites in Appendix~\ref{sec:size_effect}.
 The simulated boundaries show a systematic variance of roughly $0.5E_\mathrm{rec}$, and the result has indeed already converged with the four-well model.